mats-mulder/FAccT2021-OperationalizingFraming/3. Article Examples/README.md

 # Re-ranking Example

-The table below involves an example output of the re-ranking algorithm.
-For each article in the dataset, the algorithm composed a re-ranking of the remaining articles in the dataset.
-Both a re-ranking based purely on relevance (the baseline) and a re-ranking fully based on diversity (λ=0)  are included.
-The first 10 items in the re-ranking are shown.

-### Variables
+__Content:__
+1. Dataset
+2. Re-ranking table
+3. Content Example

+## Dataset
-The following variables were used in this example:
+The following dataset was used in the example:
 * __Dataset:__ Corona Virus (52 articles)
 * __List size _s_:__ 3
 * __Cross-validation _k_:__ 10-fold

-### Article Examples

-The corresponding article examples can be found in the 'articles' directory.
-For each article the following information is included:
+Due to contractual limitations, we were not allowed to include all article data.
+Per article, the following information is included:
 * Title of article
 * First 75 words of article body
 * Publisher ID of article
 * Link to article on Blendle (one needs a subscription to actually read the full article)

+__This information can be found in json fromat in the subfolder called 'articles'.__

-### Re-ranking Table
+## Re-ranking table

+The table below involves an example output of the re-ranking algorithm.
+For each article in the dataset, the algorithm composed a re-ranking of the remaining articles in the dataset.
+Both a re-ranking based purely on relevance (the baseline) and a re-ranking fully based on diversity (λ=0)  are included.
+The first 10 items in the re-ranking are shown.

 |Article ID|λ=0 (full relevance)|   λ=0.5    |λ=0 (full diversity)|
 |---------:|--------------------|------------|--------------------|